 Spring Back Mattress Recycling NW in Tacoma charges just $10 for drop-off of each mattress or box spring and $20 for pickup within a 15-mile radius.
-Rubbish Works and A Plus Removal and Recycling will pick up your old mattress for recycling, but fees are considerably higher.
+Rubbish Works will pick up your old mattress for recycling, but fees are considerably higher.
 Charities like St. Vincent de Paul, Goodwill, and the YWCA’s Sharehouse accept mattresses in reusable condition.

 Petroleum products such as motor oil are not accepted at King County transfer stations in any quantity.
 Motor oil containers and filters must be emptied completely before being put in the garbage.